honeycrux/Font-Datasets-fyp24/README.md

 The scripts are used to prepare raw datasets into [a file structure usable by the FontDiffuser Classic Calligraphy project](https://github.com/honeycrux/FontDiffuser-Classic-Calligraphy/blob/main/README.md#data-construction-changes).

+There are also useful scripts for manual usage such listing file extensions or creating dataset summary.
+These scripts are in the `scripts/util` directory.
+See the files for their usage.

-This repository also holds datasets released by us inside the `releases/` directory, where the released files are stored with Git LFS.
+This repository also holds datasets released by us inside the `releases/` directory, where the released files are stored with **Git LFS**.
 Note that `git clone` by default only downloads pointers for LFS files, not the actual files.
 The actual files can be downloaded directly from GitHub or with specific `git lfs` commands.

 Important: `LICENSE.txt` only applies to the contents of this repository, excluding the `releases/` directory.
 The datasets have separate Conditions of Use.
 Please consult each dataset's Conditions of Use before using them.